 In the left navigation bar, hover over Screen2, select the ellipsis icon (...), and then select Rename.

 Type or paste BrowseScreen, and then rename the gallery in that screen as BrowseGallery.

 Repeat the first step of the previous procedure, except add a Form screen instead of a List screen.

-Set the form's DataSource property to Accounts and its Item property to BrowseGallery.Selected, as shown on the Advanced tab of the right-hand pane.
+Set the form's DataSource property to Accounts and its Item property to BrowseGallery.Selected, as the Advanced tab of the right-hand pane shows.

-On the Properties tab of the right-hand pane, click or tap Accounts to open the Data pane, and then select the checkboxes for these fields:
+On the Properties tab of the right-hand pane, select Edit fields to open the Fields pane.

 - Address 1: Street 1